-Key Skills & Qualifications In light of Mr. Dolan's experience in various positions with Cablevision since 1979, including as its Chief Executive Officer from 1995 until its sale in June 2016 and his experience as the Executive Chairman of MSG Sports since 2015 and MSG Entertainment since 2019 and MSG Networks, Inc. from June 2009 until July 2021, as well as the knowledge and experience he has gained and contributions he has made during his tenure as a director of the Company, MSG Sports, MSG Entertainment, MSG Networks and Cablevision, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class B stockholders, has concluded that he should be reelected to the Board.
+Key Skills & Qualifications In light of Mr. Dolan's experience in various positions with Cablevision since 1979, including as its Chief Executive Officer from 1995 until its sale in June 2016 and his experience as the Executive Chairman of MSG Sports since 2015, Executive Chairman and Chief Executive Officer of Sphere Entertainment since 2019, Executive Chairman and Chief Executive Officer of MSG Entertainment since December 2022 and MSG Networks, Inc. from June 2009 until July 2021, as well as the knowledge and experience he has gained and contributions he has made during his tenure as a director of the Company, MSG Sports, Sphere Entertainment, MSG Entertainment, MSG Networks and Cablevision, our Board of Directors, acting on the unanimous recommendation of the directors elected by the Class B stockholders, has concluded that he should be reelected to the Board.